Code of Conduct

 Alignment on Political Matters:

-The Board members/senior management personnel shall be committed to and support a functioning democratic constitution and system with fair electoral system in India.
+The Board members/senior management personnel shall be committed to and support a functioning democratic constitution and system with a fair electoral system in India.
 They shall not support, directly or indirectly, any specific political party or candidate for political office, without appropriate approvals.
 The Company shall not offer or give any company’s funds or property as donations, directly or indirectly, to any specific political party, candidate or campaign if it is violating any law.

 Health Safety & Environment:

-The company shall strive to provide a safe and healthy working environment for all its employees including contract workmen and comply, in the conduct of its business affairs, with all regulations regarding the preservation of the environment of the territory it operates in.
+The company shall strive to provide a safe and healthy working environment for all its employees, including contract workmen and comply, in the conduct of its business affairs, with all regulations regarding the preservation of the environment of the territory it operates in.
 The officers shall be committed to prevent the wasteful use of natural resources and minimize any hazardous impact of the development, production, use and disposal of any of its products and services on the ecological environment.

 Financial Reporting and Records Practices:

 The Company's responsibilities to its stockholders and the investing public require that all transactions be fully and accurately recorded in the Company's books and records in compliance with all applicable laws.
 All required information shall be accessible to the company’s auditors and other authorized persons and government agencies.
 False or misleading entries, unrecorded funds or assets, or payments without appropriate supporting documentation or approval are strictly prohibited and violate Company policy and the law.
 No willful omission/ commission of any transactions from the books and records should be done.
-Any willful material misrepresentation of and/or misinformation of the financial accounts and reports shall be regarded as a violation of the Code apart from inviting appropriate civil or criminal action under the relevant laws.
+Any willful material misrepresentation of and/or misinformation on the financial accounts and reports shall be regarded as a violation of the Code apart from inviting appropriate civil or criminal action under the relevant laws.

 The CEO and CFO shall produce a Certificate about financial reporting pursuant to Clause 49 of the Listing Agreement.